derek-chui/Football-Analytics/README.md

-## 3 - Outlying Player Valuations
+## 3 - Player Actions v Usage Rates

 - **Source(s)**: [FBref](https://fbref.com/en/), [Transfermarkt](https://www.transfermarkt.com/)
 - **Folder**: [Project 3](./Project%203/)
-- **Summary**: Dedicated to finding outlying players across different leagues in various on field actions.
-For example, goal contributions by market value for strikers, wingers, or attacking midfielders.
-Then finding the best value per goal contribution.
+- **Summary**: Comparing various player on field actions with usage rates (how often the player has the ball).
+This will determine whether or not a player is productive / efficient with the ball and if the player deserves to have the ball as much as they do.
+Heavily inspired by [this video](https://www.youtube.com/watch?v=iydcB3OM6EE).

 <details>
-  <summary>3.2 - Attacking Midfielder Usage Rates</summary>
+  <summary>3.2 - Attacking Midfielder Shot Creating Actions</summary>

   - **Code**: [project3-2.ipynb](./Project%203/Project%203.2/project3-2.ipynb)
   - **Summary**: